Serialcomms/Serial-Ports-in-VBA-Arduino-2023/README.md

 No Arduino reboot on com port connection by design.

-Separate arduino reboot command if required.
+Separate Arduino reboot command if required.

 <details>